emptymalei/physics/docs/preface.rst

 ========

-I alway believe that making things open to everyone is one of the most powerful things that drive the world forward.
-So I DO think open source and open data, even open education are reforming the world.
+Making things open to everyone is one of the most powerful things that drives the world forward.
+Based on this idea, I started to practice in open source, open data, even open education.

 This was a notebook for myself when I was studying at Fudan University.
-At that time, I learned how to use LaTeX and I was so excited.
-So I thought I should start writing something using LaTeX since it's so beautiful.
-Well, the bad thing is, I just randomly wrote down my notes on some specific topics.
+At that time, I learned how to use LaTeX and I was excited.
+LaTeX is so beautiful.
+So I thought I should start writing something using LaTeX.
+Well, the problem was, I just randomly wrote down my notes on some random topics.

-I was so greedy back then.
-Then I tried to build up my own framework of physics by writing notes here.
+I was greedy back then.
+I had this idea that each physicist has her/his own version of physics.
+So I tried to build up my own understanding of physics by performing some derivations and writing down notes.
 It never did the work by the way.
-Then I realized a framework should be somethng organized much better than this one.
-(I should draw a map of physics.)
+I quickly realized that building up a framework requires something more organized.

-Though these notes didn't help me building up my framework of phyiscs, I learned an important lesson.
-A physicist should build up his/her own style: the way to think, the way to solve problems, the way to check answers, the way to write, etc.
+Though these notes didn't help me building up my own perspective of phyiscs, I was able to confirm this idea: A physicist should build up his/her own style, i.e., the way to think, the way to solve problems, the way to check answers, even the way to write.

-Anyway, I got frastrated and gave up the effort to utilize it as a framework-building thing.
-However I won't just dump these notes.
-As I have more and more to add, I think I'll just let it be my notebook, which, of course, is open source and accessible to everyone.
+It was not a successful story but I decided to put all the contents here and make them accessible to everyone.

 Yes.
 Use the source.
 Keep the source open.